berpergian/MahjongSoul-Dekstop/README.md

 (Unofficial) Dekstop version of Mahjong Soul English Game for Windows

+## What's Mahjong Soul?

+Mahjong Soul is a Japanese mahjong board game developed by CatFood Studio and published by Yostar Games (JP & Global)

 ## Usage

 To run this repository you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: